Trusted WordPress tutorials, when you need them most.

 On the other hand, if you were using a custom domain like yourdomain.com, you can change its DNS settings and point it to your new WordPress hosting provider.

-To change domain settings, you will need to log in to your domain registrar account and find the option to change the DNS settings.
+To change domain settings, log in to your domain registrar account and find the option to change the DNS settings.

 In the DNS settings area, you need to enter your new WordPress hosting provider’s nameserver information.
 Usually, it looks something like this: